tharidlynn/gdelt/README.md

 > Read replica is not required.
 You can execute it with `terraform apply -target module.yahoo_db_replica` for better performance.

+You can see the actual code and read more information at:
 * [yahoo](https://github.com/tharid007/gdelt/tree/master/yahoo)

 ## Twitter real time stream